-Room on the Broom by Julia Donaldson is a story that both kids and adults will love for it’s humor, heart, and sweet illustrations.
-It’s written in rhyme, which gives it a bouncy, fun energy, without sounding sing-songy.
+Room on the Broom by Julia Donaldson is a story that is a hit with both toddlers and caregivers with its humor, heart, and sweet illustrations.
+It’s written in a rhyming pattern which gives it a fun energy that children will enjoy.

 The story features a kindly witch, her cantankerous cat, and the friends they meet on their journey who want to join them (much to the cat’s chagrin!).
-When disaster strikes, it’s teamwork to the rescue in this story about how there’s always room for new and old friends.
+When they face danger, the team works together to succeed in this story about how there’s always room for new and old friends.

-After reading this story, check out the Oscar-nominated short film on Netflix!
+After reading this story, be sure to check out the Oscar-nominated short film on Netflix.

 Little Blue Truck’s Halloween

-This new adventure is short enough to keep toddlers’ attention and helps teach animal names and sounds, which is always a benefit.
-However, the story itself is engaging on its own, featuring Blue taking his animal friends to a costume party, and kids have fun guessing which animals are “hiding” under their masks!
+This new adventure is short enough to keep toddlers’ attention, plus, they’ll have fun with the animal names and sounds.
+This story features Blue taking his animal friends to a costume party, and your child gets to guess which animals are “hiding” under their masks!

 Inside a House That Is Haunted

 Inside a House That Is Haunted by Alyssa Satin Capucilli, author of the Biscuit series, is a great story for getting your preschooler engaged.
-When a visitor knocks on the door of a haunted house, the whole house, including a spider, a ghost, a cat, and a monster are thrown into a tizzy, allowing anyone who is reading aloud to get creative with lots of voices and special effects.
+When a visitor arrives at a haunted house, the whole house, including a spider, a ghost, a cat, and a monster are thrown into chaos, allowing anyone who is reading aloud to get creative with lots of voices and sounds.